Investigate UI Changes

 control the color palette so that everything coordinated appropriately.

-#6 Updated by Matthew Brooke almost 14 years ago
+#6 Updated by Matthew Brooke about 14 years ago

 My rationale for making this suggestion is as follows: